-- Shut down your operating system, remove any media (diskettes, CDs, or tapes) from the drives, and turn off all attached devices and the computer. - 2.
+- Read "Preparing to install options" on page 62. - Remove any media (diskettes, compact discs, or tapes) from the drives, and then turn off all attached devices and the computer. - 1.
+Touch the rear of the bare metal frame to dissipate any static electricity from your body. - 2.
 Unplug all power cords from electrical outlets. - 3.
-Disconnect all cables attached to the computer.
-This includes power cords, input/output (I/O) cables, and any other cables connected to the computer.
+If you have a modem or fax machine attached to your computer, disconnect the telephone line from the wall outlet and the computer. - 4.
+Disconnect all cables attached to the computer; this includes power cords, input/output (I/O) cables, and any other cables.